CEsarABC/DataCentricProject/README.md

 - User validation for editing or deleting recipes
 - User is able to retrieve all his/her recipes for edition or deletion
 - User can see how many recipes all users have
+- Forms are not case sensitive to avoid problems trying to access any data

 ### Left to Implement
 Bringing this project to life took some time and some ideas where left on the side just because of the time left to finish my course.